🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Not more choice—more click opportunities.

-Zara’s homepage takes a more fashion-savvy approach to your typical eCommerce call-to-action.
-Instead of coaxing users to buy right away, Zara’s homepage features a “View” button that directs users to Zara’s newest clothing lines.
+Zara's homepage takes a more fashion-savvy approach to your typical eCommerce call-to-action.
+Instead of coaxing users to buy right away, Zara's homepage features a large image with “New collection” copy underneath that directs users to Zara's newest clothing lines.
+Instead of going bold with a jazzy button, they keep things minimal and couture.
+This works because anywhere the user clicks takes them to the new collection.

 This nurturing approach takes top of funnel (TOFU) users from the home page to a more bottom of the funnel (BOFU) product page where a customer will choose their size, and then move on to check out.